EXCLUSIVE-Deep-sea mining rules to be fast-tracked in push from Nauru -source

 June 25 (Reuters) - The government of Nauru plans to ask the International Seabed Authority (ISA) next week to fast-track the adoption of seabed mining regulations, a source with direct knowledge told Reuters on Friday, in a sign of growing pressure to launch the controversial new industry.

-Any member state of the Jamaica-headquartered United Nations agency can trigger what is known as a "two-year rule" which would compel the ISA to allow seabed mining to go ahead within two years, effectively setting a deadline for the body to finalise mining regulations.
+The so-called "two-year rule" would compel the ISA to allow seabed mining to go ahead within two years, effectively setting a deadline for the body to finalize mining regulations.

-The source, who was not authorised to speak to the media and declined to be named, said Nauru would send the request to the ISA on June 30.
+The source, who was not authorized to speak to the media and declined to be named, said Nauru would send the request to the ISA on June 30.

 Ambassador Margo Deiye, permanent representative of Nauru to the ISA, did not immediately return a Reuters request for comment.